West Cumbria Rivers Trust 2016 Electrofishing Report - out now!

-Our first venture into an organised electrofishing project in 2015 saw the start of what we hope will be a long term partnership with local angling interests on the Derwent.
+Our first venture into an organised electrofishing project in 2015 saw the start of what has turned into a long term partnership with local angling interests on the Derwent.
 This work is crucial in helping us to develop records and a database of salmonid fry location and numbers whilst also providing detail of other fish species, populations and habitats found at each survey site.
 Going forward these regular electrofishing surveys will enable us to demonstrate fry population trends, while the systematic habitat surveys will allow us to determine the “catchment condition” (as termed in the report).

 The detailed database will prove invaluable in helping to identify opportunities for future investment in our catchment where it is most needed.
 It will enable us to develop a programme of essential habitat improvements which will be delivered through the “River Corridors Group” partnership (this partnership is the key remaining legacy from the Bassenthwaite Lake Restoration Programme).

-So there it is; 2015 has been a great start for electrofishing surveys and we at WCRT are keen to see this concept grow to deliver an ever broader range of data over an increasing number of sites in future years.
+So there it is; 2015 was a great start for electrofishing surveys and 2016 saw the number of survey sites expand.
+We at WCRT are keen to see this concept grow to deliver an ever broader range of data over an ever increasing number of sites in future years.
 But the essential formula underwriting the whole enterprise is very simple: MONEY IN = DATA OUT!
 So please keep sending the cash!
-Thanks again to all those who contributed in 2015 and if your club or syndicate didn’t then please give someone a big push to get out their cheque book to help with our 2016 project.
+Thanks again to all those who contributed in the past and if your club or syndicate didn’t then please give someone a big push to get out their cheque book to help with the project in the future .

 Download a copy of our 2015 Electrofishing Report here!

 Download a copy of our 2016 Electrofishing Report here